 understanding software quality assurance

-In the world of software development, ensuring that a product meets high-quality standards is crucial.
-Software Quality Assurance (SQA) plays a critical role in thoroughly analyzing and assessing different aspects of a software product.
+In the field of software development, it is essential to ensure that a product meets high-quality standards.
+Software Quality Assurance (SQA) is vital in thoroughly analyzing and evaluating various aspects of a software product.

 From the planning stages to the final release, SQA plays a vital role in preventing defects and enhancing the overall reliability of the software.
 But what are the specific components and activities that make up SQA, and how does it impact the end product?